ModeratelyAware/SnakeProject/README.md

 ## Some Words

 I want to give a special thanks to RB Whitaker.
-I bought his book “The C# Player’s Guide” shortly after leaving my job, and it provided for a fantastic, and easy-to-digest entry into C#.
+I bought his book [The C# Player's Guide](https://www.amazon.com/C-Players-Guide-5th/dp/0985580151) shortly after leaving my job, and it provided for a fantastic, and easy-to-digest entry into C#.

-As someone who is not the most social, I was even pulled into his Discord community where readers can ask questions and post their completed challenges from the book to be reviewed.
-He himself has spent over 2 ½ hours answering a single question of mine in more detail than I could have hoped for and his passion clearly shows.
+As someone who is not the most social, I was even pulled into his Discord community where readers can ask questions and post their completed challenges from the book for review.
+He himself has spent over 2 ½ hours answering a single question of mine in more detail than I ever could have hoped for, his passion clearly shows.